istio/istio.io/content/blog/2018/egress-https/index.md

     $ kubectl apply -f @samples/bookinfo/networking/virtual-service-details-v2.yaml@
     {{< /text >}}

-Let's access the web page of the application, after [determining the ingress IP and port](/docs/examples/bookinfo/#determining-the-ingress-ip-and-port).
+Access the web page of the application, after [determining the ingress IP and port](/docs/examples/bookinfo/#determining-the-ingress-ip-and-port).

 Oops...
 Instead of the book details we have the _Error fetching product details_ message displayed: